 For the full list of ingredients and amounts, please go to the recipe card below.

-- Apple Cider Vinegar – This gives a little flavor and helps the bread poof up.
+- Apple Cider Vinegar: This adds a slight flavor boost and helps the bread rise better.

-- Sugar – I use a couple of tablespoons to help the yeast activate.
+- Sugar: Just a couple of tablespoons to activate the yeast and balance the flavor.

 Why Water Quality Is Important In Baking With Yeast: